Artificial Intelligence

 Microsoft Copilot Studio as an Agent Platform

 For organisations invested in the Microsoft 365 ecosystem, Microsoft Copilot Studio has emerged as a compelling platform for building and deploying AI agents.
 It provides a low-code environment for agent construction while supporting custom code extensions for complex logic.
+Other major cloud platforms, such as Google Cloud, also play a significant role in AI innovation, offering robust infrastructure and incentives like free credits to support new customers.
+The availability of substantial computing power on these platforms is crucial for deploying advanced AI agents and driving further progress in artificial intelligence.

 Key Capabilities for Enterprise Agents